ayselafsar/dicomviewer/README.md

 ### Features

-* **Viewer:** A DICOM viewer which displays images grouped by study and series in selected folders and allows to manipulate images with imaging tools
+* **Viewer:** A DICOM viewer which displays images grouped by study and series in selected folders and allows to manipulate images with imaging tools.
-* **DICOM Dump:** A list of DICOM attributes displayed on the sidebar with image thumbnail
+* **DICOM Dump:** A list of DICOM attributes displayed on the sidebar with image thumbnail (*Note:* The Nextcloud files app plugin "Comments" must be activated to use this).
+* **Translation:** DICOM Viewer now has the ability to use localized languages.
+Translators are encouraged to commit.

 ### Installation